freerbeing/freerbeing/content/en/authors/Rich/_index.md

 role: Freedom-finder .
 Path-walker

 # Short bio (displayed in user profile at end of posts)
-# bio: My research interests include distributed robotics, mobile computing and programmable matter.
+# bio: I like Yoga.

 interests:
 - Practical, successful, application of principles of spirituality